daniel-ck89/goc-most-helpful-validator-evidence/README.md

 # goc-most-helpful-validator-evidence
-This is evidence for Chainapsis.
+This is the evidence of Chainapsis for `Most Helpful Validator`

+1. Helped onboard 12 validators to the GoC testnet. ( every 02:00 ~ 11:00utc until for 2days )
+2. I have been active in the GoC channel and helped the validators.

+## Details
-## 1. Helped onboard 12 validators to the GoC testnet. ( every 02:00 ~ 11:00utc until for 2days )
+### 1. Helped onboard 12 validators to the GoC testnet. ( every 02:00 ~ 11:00utc until for 2days )
 - I provided tokens to the validators while the coordinator was offline when the faucet was not yet ready in the provider chain.
 <img width="932" alt="image" src="https://user-images.githubusercontent.com/3301716/206123654-ed6e6b07-9bb7-4896-bf4e-2e8bcd5a9b55.png">